Destinations Italy Umbria & Le Marche

 Vocabolo Moscatelli — cantilevered black freestanding bathtub on a stone loggia opening to the forestDesign HotelsBathtub on the loggia · the signature shot

-Vocabolo Moscatelli — the Matite cocktail bar, sculptural wood-faced counter under a brick vaultDesign HotelsMatite bar · under the brick vault
+Vocabolo Moscatelli — the Matite cocktail bar, sculptural wood-faced counter under a brick vaultDesign HotelsMatite Bar · under the brick vault

 Drag to see more